The Services page displays basic information about your Orchestrator services: name, status, number of licenses, and action buttons for each service.

 The License Usage tab shows the licenses allocated to each service.
 The tab displays donut charts for every license type illustrating the number of licenses allocated to your selected service versus the total number of licenses used by Robots that executed jobs.

-If there are unused licenses allocated to the service, you can decide to free them up and reallocate them to another service, instead of buying new licenses for that service.
+If there are unused licenses allocated to the service, you can decide to free them up and reallocate them to another service.